Vietnam.vn - Nền tảng quảng bá Việt Nam

 Aquaculture is one of the sectors greatly affected by the new US tax rate.
 (Photo: PV/Vietnam+)

-- Dear Deputy Minister, what impact will the US's application of a 46% reciprocal tax rate have on Vietnam's agricultural sector, especially the export of agricultural, forestry and fishery products?
+- Deputy Minister, what impact will the US's application of a 46% reciprocal tax rate have on Vietnam's agricultural sector, especially the export of agricultural, forestry and fishery products?

 Of course, during the process of increasing taxes, Vietnam still needs to continue to make recommendations to US state management agencies for adjustments.
 The US is currently a comprehensive strategic partner of Vietnam, so economic sectors, especially agriculture, benefit from this relationship.

-Information about the new tax rate has been announced, so this afternoon (April 3), the Ministry of Agriculture and Environment will listen to feedback from associations and businesses to discuss solutions to remove difficulties.
+Information about the new tax rate has been announced, so this afternoon (April 3), the Ministry of Agriculture and Environment will listen to feedback from associations and businesses to discuss solutions to overcome difficulties.

 - So, will the growth and export targets of the agricultural sector be adjusted compared to the original plan, Deputy Minister?

 On April 1, the Ministry of Agriculture and Environment held a meeting on the 4% growth target for 2025.
 By the end of the first quarter, the agricultural sector reached an expected 3.69%.
 Normally, the second quarter grows higher than the first quarter and the fourth quarter grows higher than the third quarter.
-Therefore, the growth target for the first quarter was 3.7% and we have approximately achieved this level.
+Therefore, the growth target for the first quarter was 3.7% and we have reached approximately this level.

 Regarding exports, this year the Ministry of Agriculture and Environment strives to reach 65 billion USD and by the end of the first quarter, agricultural, forestry and fishery exports reached 15.72 billion USD, an increase of 13.1%.